List of Part-Time Jobs in the USA: Best Jobs & Salary

 Visa Requirements for Part-time Jobs in USA

 Before you get elated looking at the multitude of job opportunities in the States, there is one thing that you need to be very clear about.
-That is, if you are an international student, you will need to have a non-immigrant student visa, also known as the F-1 visa in order to work in the United States.
-There are certain guidelines issued by the body known as USCIS (United States Citizenship and Immigration Service), that one needs to adhere to work in the states.
+That is, if you are an international student, you will need to have a non-immigrant student visa, also known as the F-1 visa to work in the United States.
+There are certain guidelines issued by the body known as USCIS (United States Citizenship and Immigration Service) that one needs to adhere to work in the United States.

 Types of Part-Time Jobs for International Students in the USA